A Historical Chronology

 Coast Guard Academy Athletic Director Otto Graham appointed Hallie Gregory, the Academy's assistant track and basketball coach, as the Academy's head track coach, making Gregory the first African-American head coach in the history of the Academy.

-Petty Officer Otis Tukes was the first black Coast Guardsman to receive training at the Culinary Institute of America in the Coast Guard's equivalent to the Navy's White House Program of Chef Training and Service.
+Petty Officer Otis Tukes was the first African-American Coast Guardsman to receive training at the Culinary Institute of America in the Coast Guard's equivalent to the Navy's White House Program of Chef Training and Service.

 Petty Officer Flora E. Randolph was the first African-American female to work in the AMVER center on Governor's Island, NY.
 She later became the first African-American female assigned at AIRSTA Savannah.